Title: How to write corporate training materials

 Little did I realise that I’d done them both a great injustice.
 Meera was utterly unprepared for the engagement and the client had assumed that she was on the ball because I’d recommended her.
-I know we often bandy about the bland encouragement to General English teachers that Business English and ESP courses don’t require them to be experts in business, management or a particular industry and that their expertise in language will help them sail through.
+I know we often bandy about the bland encouragement to teachers about making the shift to training and that they don’t need to be experts in business, management or a particular industry and that their expertise in teaching will help them sail through.
 I’m afraid it’s a claim that’s simultaneously true and false.

 The uninitiated teacher or trainer risks missing the forest for the trees.
-Meera apparently did an intensive needs analysis but her focus was very narrow and the sorts of information she collected caused her churn out or select run of the mill language exercises with token nods to the business setting.
-Her materials were completely divorced from the context that her learners worked in and required language for and the specific need that she had been called in to address.
+Meera apparently did an intensive needs analysis but her focus was very narrow and the sorts of information she collected caused her churn out or select run of the mill exercises with token nods to the business setting.
+Her materials were completely divorced from the context that her learners worked in and the specific need that she had been called in to address.

 Knowing what to look for and how to feed these insights into materials-design comes with experience, and it helps if you’ve spent time with a corporate setup in a business/operational role i.e., not training or teaching.
 In the absence of that kind of experience, Frendo’s How to write corporate training materials could be a useful primer.